sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 "Use a Magic Item" move gives you 2 magic items

-A player will inevitably ask why the magic amulet or ring they've created, a trinket that would normally be light, reduces their speed.
+A player inevitably asks why the magic amulet or ring they've created, a trinket that is normally a couple grams, reduces their speed.
 At that point the GM should ask them a question, "Yes, why does it weigh you down?
 What about magic in this world, or what about your character makes them especially burdened by magical items?"

 Ask this question to each player: What about your character's personality causes them to overreach?
-What makes them take risks a normal person would avoid?
+What makes them take risks a normal person avoids?
 Are they brave, foolhardy, driven, greedy, curious, grieving?

 ```
 p15